Science and its Philosophical Problems

 2. Probability, in the QM view permeates the universe thoroughly and metaphysically, implying that at the QM level (which quantum theory holds to be the foundational level of all existence) nothing has an ontological determinate value, all properties of existents being absolutely ontologically stochastic.

 Stochastic means, in this context, probabilistic.
-The Quantum Probability Wave associate with a quantum event, is viewed as a physical phenomenon to classical QM theory.
+The Quantum Probability Wave associated with a quantum event, is viewed as a physical phenomenon to classical QM theory.
 But this leads the the paradox of the quantum wave collapse in reaction to a measurement (actually an observation) of the quantum phenomenon.
-The observation yields a discrete value and not a stochastic range of values.
+The observation yields a discrete value in every case and not a stochastic range of values.
 This seems to imply, paradoxically, that observation changes physical reality.
 That is the classical interpretation of the collapse phenomenon.
 But QBism offers a simple epistemological solution (explanation) of the collapsing QM wave phenomenon.

 Take, for instance, the infamous “collapse of the wave function,” wherein the quantum system inexplicably transitions from multiple simultaneous states to a single actuality.
 According to QBism, the wave function’s “collapse” is simply the observer updating his or her beliefs after making a measurement. – Christopher A. Fuchs in A Private View of Quantum Reality – quoted from an interview in Quanta Magazine.